Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 ## Formal definition of batch normalization
 Batch norm is a mechanism that aims to stabilize the distribution of inputs, to a network layer, during the training phase.
-Specifically, the batch norm layer converts the first two moments of the neuron's input (denoted as y) to 0 mean and unit variance.
+Specifically, the batch norm layer converts the first two moments of the neuron's input (here denoted as y) to 0 mean and unit variance.
 The mean and standard deviation are calculated based on the current batch.

 [![Screenshot 2024-02-25 at 11 00 54 AM](https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/312f5c2e-0dad-49fd-8882-384737fdc998)](image-url)
 *In practice, a BN layer includes 2 learnable parameters (in green) for the output mean and variance.
 This is done to give back the expressive power of the original network. i.e. the NN is free to choose whether a non-zero mean is better suited for each layer.*

-Pytorch pseudocode for a 2-layered neuron net with batch norm for binary classification task.
+## Pytorch pseudocode for a 2-layered neuron net with batch norm for a binary classification task.
+Suppose we have 10k training data each with dim 500, batch size of 32 and hidden layer of 100 neurons
 ```
-#Suppose we have 10k training data each with dim 500, i.e Xtr = (10000,500), Ytr(10000,1)
+Setup -------------------------------------------------------------
 batch_size = 32
 batch_ix = torch.randint(0, Xtr.shape[0], (batch_size,))
 Xb, Yb = Xtr[batch_ix], Ytr[batch_ix]